InternetOfUs/app-survey/README.md

 ```

-## Adding new translations in the app
+## Updating translation keys

 In order to refresh the list of translation keys, use the following command (to be executed in the folder where the file `manage.py` lies):
 ```bash
 django-admin makemessages -a
 ```

-To compile the translations, use the following:
+Once added the translations for the new keys, to compile the translations use the following:
 ```bash
 django-admin compilemessages
 ```